MDMC.trajectory_analysis package

 Parameters:

-• step_num (int, optional) – the index at which the numbers will be written.
+• step_num (int, optional) – The index at which the numbers will be written.
 Defaults to -1.

-• time (float) – the time stamp of the simulation step, in the correct time units (femtoseconds).
+• time (float) – The time stamp of the simulation step, in the correct time units (femtoseconds).
 Defaults to -1.0.

-• positions (np.array) – the array of the atom positions, shaped (n_atoms, 3).
+• positions (np.array) – The array of the atom positions, shaped (n_atoms, 3).
 Defaults to None.

-• velocities (np.array, optional) – the array of the atom velocities, shaped (n_atoms, 3).
+• velocities (np.array, optional) – The array of the atom velocities, shaped (n_atoms, 3).
 If we don’t use velocities, it can be skipped.
 Defaults to None.

-MDMC.trajectory_analysis.compact_trajectory.configurations_as_compact_trajectory(*configs: List[TemporalConfiguration]) CompactTrajectory[source]
+MDMC.trajectory_analysis.compact_trajectory.configurations_as_compact_trajectory(*configs: list[TemporalConfiguration]) CompactTrajectory[source]

 Parameters: